FeriDS/redes_algarve/syllabus.md

 2. **Optional**:

-# Week 10 - Introduction to Security
+# Week 10 - Software and network security

 1. Security in Computer Networks